neha01toppo/Brazilian_E_commerce_analysis_Python-PostgreSQL/README.md

 - removed duplicates

 ## 🔍 2.
 Exploratory Data Analysis
-- sales trend analysis
+- ### sales trend analysis:
+-  Analyze monthly sales to understand business revenue growth.January has positive growth while June has negative growth over year 2017 and 2018, indicating seasonality trend.
-- customer behavior analysis
+- ### customer behavior analysis:
+- To understand the customer behavior I analyze new vs repeat customer trend and found that repeat growth rate remained stable despite of growth in new customer rate throughout the analysis period.
-- regional performance
+- ###  regional performance:
+- Observed regional performance based on generated revenue.
+Region South-East contributed more than 64% of total revenue.
+This suggested to improve sale and marketing in underperforming regions.
-- category-wise revenue
+- ### category-wise revenue:
+-  Top 10 products generates more than 60% revenue.
+Other products are not utilized effectively or may not be as competitive.

 ## 📉 3.
 Data Visualization
 Created: